Yaniv-H/VLVector/README.md

 # VLVector
-A data structure build in C++, which is switching storage between the stack and the heap according to a generic threshold for optimization in running time and space
+A data structure build in C++, which is switching storage between the stack and the heap according to a generic threshold for optimization in running time and memory